-Some golf carts reach speeds of nineteen miles per hour, more than fast enough to cause serious injury in an impact or when an occupant is thrown from the cart—the most common reason for an injury, accounting for nearly 40 percent of the 15,000 or more serious golf cart crash injuries believed to occur each year.
+Some golf carts reach speeds of 19 miles per hour, more than fast enough to cause serious injury in an impact or when an occupant is thrown from the cart—the most common reason for an injury, accounting for nearly 40% of the 15,000 or more serious golf cart crash injuries believed to occur each year.
 Tip-overs and rollovers are also common, and surprisingly, children are the victims in at least one-third of golf cart crashes.

-In 2016, Europe’s passenger car safety program recently tested some in the same kind of simulated crashes passenger cars experience with results that should scare all drivers.
-They found the vehicles to have essentially no side protection, and front impacts were extremely dangerous because of the way the steering column was driven into the crash dummy’s chest and head (a problem that was addressed in passenger cars years ago with collapsible steering columns).
+In 2016, Europe’s passenger car safety program tested some golf carts in the same kind of simulated crashes passenger cars experience with results that should scare all drivers: They found the vehicles to have essentially no side protection, and front impacts were extremely dangerous because of the way the steering column was driven into the crash dummy’s chest and head (a problem that was addressed in passenger cars years ago with collapsible steering columns).

 If you or a loved one have been injured as a result of a car accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
 An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.